lcszulpo/pokedex/README.md

 ## Android

-The Android app are made with Kotlin language, as expected, I have not encountered any performance issues in low specs smartphones.
+The Android app are made with Kotlin language.
+I have spent 5 hours to make the Android version.
+As expected, I have not encountered any performance issues in low specs smartphones.

 ![pokedex](https://github.com/lcszulpo/pokedex/blob/master/images/pokedex.png)